rich/php-hoptoad-notifier/README.markdown

 # Introduction

-This is a very rough first stab at a PHP [Hoptoad](http://hoptoadapp.com) notifier.
-I'm using it in production right now with success but that's no guarantee it won't take down your site, destroy your business and ransom your family.
+This is a simple [Hoptoad](http://hoptoadapp.com) notifier for PHP.
+It's been used in a few production sites now with success.
+It's not quite as fully featured as the official Ruby notifier but it works well.

-# Known Bugs
+# Limitations

-The Hoptoad::tracer() method does not generate traces that are 100% correct.
+This notifier does not contain two big features from the Ruby notifier.
+The two are error filtering and deploy tracking.
+Error filtering will be coming in a future release.

+For deploy tracking, since I use Capistrano to deploy my PHP apps, I simply use the Ruby notifier to perform the deploy tracking.
+For this reason, unless someone wants to contribute patches, I don't see deploy tracking coming to the php notifier.

 # Requirements